Jopp-gh/Obsidian-Dune84/README.md

 <br>

 ### 🔑 Motivation
-The reason why I share my theme with you is that I'm interested to connect with other, like-minded people.
+The reason why I share my theme is because I'm interested to connect with like-minded people.

-_to connect with each other is like to connect useful and interesting data in Obsidian to get new, inspiring and awesome insights!_
+_to connect with each other is like to connect useful and interesting data in Obsidian to get grow new inspiring and awesome insights!_

-Feel free to contact me and _Private Message_ `Jopp` on [Forum.obsidian.md](https://forum.obsidian.md/t/theme-dune/60433).
+Feel free to  _Private Message_ `Jopp` on [Forum.obsidian.md](https://forum.obsidian.md/t/theme-dune/60433).
 My interests are related to:

 ```
 - #architecture,